ShreyAgarwal26/Web-Dev-Template/README.md

-# Web Dev Template
+Web Dev Template

 This is a template that anyone can use to make a website.

-This is made for local development, and you need to have [mongodb community server](https://www.mongodb.com/try/download/community) installed.
+This is made for local development, and for mongodb I recommend having [mongodb community server](https://www.mongodb.com/try/download/community) installed.

 Technologies Used:

+**Frontend**
+* HTML
+* CSS
+* JavaScript
+* TypeScript
-* HTML, CSS, JavaScript, TypeScript, and Coffeescript for frontend.
+* Coffeescript

+  **Frontend Frameworks/Libraries**
   * Bootstrap 5
   * Font Awesome
   * JQuery